 AI companies face a unique intersection of the EU AI Act, GDPR, and commercial pressure from enterprise buyers who want to see mature AI governance before signing.
-We provide DPO services built specifically for this intersection.
+We provide fractional DPO services built specifically for this intersection.
+Note: outsourced DPOs are also referred to as external DPO, virtual DPO, fractional DPO, or DPaaS.

 Key takeaways